department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/eligibility.md

 ### Can I get a COE in any other situations?

-You may be able to get a COE if **one of the following is true for you**:
+You may be able to get a COE if you meet at least one of the requirements listed below.

+**At least one of these must be true.
+You:**

-- You are a U.S. citizen who served in the Armed Forces of a government allied with the United States in World War II, **or**
+- Are a U.S. citizen who served in the Armed Forces of a government allied with the United States in World War II, **or**
-- You served as a member in certain organizations, such as a:
+- Served as a member in certain organizations, such as a:
   - Public Health Service officer
   - Cadet at the United States Military, Air Force, or Coast Guard Academy
   - Midshipman at the United States Naval Academy